 Class size: limited to 10 students

 Date offered: Saturday and Sunday, August 3-4, 2019

 Finish time: by 5:00 pm each day

-Costs: The cost for the course is $25.00 and is sponsored by the Iowa DNR.
+Costs: The cost for the course is $60 for ACA members, and $65 for non-members.
 Full refunds if class is cancelled due to weather or water levels.

 For additional questions, please contact Glenn Harman, lead instructor, by sending email to email@example.com.

 Equipment needed: your own food (snacks, lunch, liquids), suitable paddling gear for air and water temperatures (dress for getting wet, have towels and dry clothes for after), helmet, rescue pfd, throw rope, kayak or canoe paddle suitable for moving water use (possible rocks), whitewater kayak or whitewater useable canoe, air bags/flotation in kayak or canoe, spray skirt for whitewater kayak unless a sit-on-top whitewater kayak.
 Any other rescue equipment that you might use such as carabiners and pulleys.